-- First, download the Morning Routine Worksheets that I linked to above.
-This will really help you to do this much easier so you are better able to set up a routine that is easy to stick to.
+- First, download the Morning Routine Worksheets that I linked above.
+This will help you to do this much easier, so you are better able to set up a routine that is easy to stick to.

 - Using the routine worksheet, make a list of all the things you hope to accomplish before you dive into your day.
 Be sure to include self-care such as praying, exercising, or meditation.
 You want your routine to be something you look forward to, so you stick with it for the long haul.

-- You will also want to include home care items, family, even pet care.
+- You will also want to include home care items, family, and even pet care.
 The most important thing to remember here is to be thorough.
 The goal of this sheet is to help you do your mornings on a pleasant sort of auto-pilot.
 Just following along as you mold your perfect morning.

 - Next, take the morning routine sheet and, working your way backward, fill in all the items listed in step #2.
 By listing things out backward, you will create a real-time path you can use and just follow along.

-- Read over your list to be sure you haven’t left out anything important.
+- Read over your list to be sure you haven’t forgotten anything important.
 If so, simply add those items in.

-- Follow the same steps to set up your evening to better ensure you get a full and restful night’s sleep.
+- Follow the same steps to set up your evening to ensure you get a full and restful night’s sleep.

-Normally, I tell you to not overthink things but in this case, you want to really map out each step no matter how small, especially if this is your first time.
+Normally, I tell you not to overthink things, but in this case, you want to map out each step no matter how small, especially if this is your first time.

-To make a morning routine, include things like:
+To make an effective morning routine, include things like:

 - Brush my teeth